 Lapad is actually one of my favorite areas in Dubrovnik, and is often more of a mix between locals and tourists.
 The Uvala Street is a popular place to walk, which has restaurants, shops, live music, and beaches.
 It is about a 20-minute walk outside the Old Town.

 Cavtat is another one of my favorite places, which is just as beautiful as Dubrovnik, but is more quaint and serene.
 It is about a 30-minute bus ride from the Old Town.
+You can also take a boat from the Old Town, or many other ports in the Zupa region, like Srebeno, Mlini, and Plat.

 There are so many wonderful restaurants in Dubrovnik, but I wouldn’t suggest eating out for every meal.
 I would recommend buying some food at Konzum, DM, Tommy or Pemo for your stay, especially for breakfast (since they don’t do breakfast so much in Dubrovnik).